UB-Mannheim/eScriptorium_Dokumentation/eScriptorium-with-tesseract-extension.md

 ## 4. How to apply a tesseract transcription model to your dataset

-To apply a the `tesseract` transcription model:
+To apply a `tesseract` transcription model:

 1. Click on the **"Images"** tab.
 2. Click on the **"Select all"** button.